The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 Section 2.
 Alteration of purpose.

-Changes to the by-laws shall not alter the purposes of the chapter or operate against the stated purpose of PHI THETA KAPPA Society.
+Changes made to the by-laws shall not alter the purposes of the chapter or operate against the stated purpose of PHI THETA KAPPA Society.

 Section 3.
 Submission of Changes to By-Laws.